 Each intern will receive a stipend of $24,000 over a period of two years that is subject to all applicable taxes.
 In addition interns will receive commuting benefits and childcare allowances.

 Internships are available to freshmen and sophomore undergraduate students currently enrolled full-time in a degree-granting program at Howard University.
 We welcome students from all majors and disciplines to apply and do not require previous museum experience or art history coursework.

-All candidates must submit an online application on or before March 15, 2022.
+All candidates must submit an online application no later than March 15, 2022.
 We will not accept applications or related materials submitted via email, in hardcopy, or in person.
 The application portal will open mid-January 2022.
-Additional application information and requirements will become available fall 2021.

 2000 South Club Drive